israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     A method determining if a constructor object recognizes an object as its instance.
 Used by instanceof.

 Symbol.isConcatSpreadable
     A Boolean value indicating if an object should be flattened to its array elements.
+Used by Array.prototype.concat().

+Symbol.unscopables

 ## Classes